-The ELD mandate has received a mixed response from the trucking industry, but its emphasis on data integration could be a sign of things to come.
+The ELD mandate has received a mixed response from trucking, but its emphasis on data integration could catalyze an industry-wide digital transformation.

 In the final days of 2015, the Federal Motor Carrier Safety Administration (FMCSA) sent shockwaves throughout the trucking industry when it amended its regulations to mandate the use of electronic logging devices (ELDs) for nearly all hours-of-service (HOS) recordkeeping.